Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

-\subsection{Calculus of feature maps' activation per patch}
+\subsubsection{Calculus of feature maps' activation per patch}

-We get feature maps' activations by given each individual patch to the network --- the response to the stimuli (see Figure~~\ref{fig:method1}~\textbf{(2)}).
-Since for the image $i$ and for the $\numfeature^{th}$ feature, we have the 2D mapping $\encoder(.,.,\numfeature) : (x,y) \rightarrow \Reals$, and that we will restrict it to the patch $\PATCHGENERIQUE{\lx}{\ly}$, we propose to introduce the term $\FEATUREPATCH{(\lx,\ly)} : (x,y) \rightarrow \Reals$ representing the restriction to the citepd patch of this 2D feature map.
-Now that we have introduced the formalism to represent features patches, let us show how we decompose the \textquote{knowledge} of the encoder into \emph{concepts}.
+We obtain activations of feature maps by giving each patch to the network --- the response to the stimuli (see Figure~~\ref{fig:method1}~\textbf{(2)}).
+We use the model described by Equation~\ref{eq:encoder}, in which $\encoder$ includes the \revFour{network layers} up to the last convolutional layer.
+Since for the image $i$ and for the $\numfeature^{th}$ feature, we have the 2D mapping $\encoder(.,.,\numfeature) : (x,y) \rightarrow \Reals$, and that we will restrict the input image to the patch $\PATCHGENERIQUE{\lx}{\ly}$, we propose to introduce the term $\FEATUREPATCH{(\lx,\ly)} : (x,y) \rightarrow \Reals$, which maps an image patch $\PATCHGENERIQUE{\lx}{\ly}$ into the $\numfeature^{th}$ feature map after a forward pass through $\encoder$, representing the 2D feature map activations for the mentioned patch.
+Now that we have introduced the formalism to represent feature patches, let us show how we decompose the \textquote{knowledge} of the encoder into \emph{concepts}.

-\subsection{Identifying important patches for feature map's dimensions}
+\subsubsection{Identifying important patches for feature map's dimensions}

-We want to group feature map's dimensions according to their activation patterns.
+We want to group feature map dimensions according to their activation patterns.
 Therefore, we characterize these dimensions by their patterns.
 This characterization is similar to a brain experiment: if part A of the brain is more activated by emotions than by a task like reading, part A probably knows the concept of emotions.
-Instead of using the emotions and the reading, we give the patches to the network.
-Therefore, we find the patches that most activate a feature map's dimension to represent this dimension.
-The characterization is made by the identification of the chosen patch, in this paper, \textit{it is its position in the original image}.
+Instead of using emotions and reading, we give the patches to the network.
+Therefore, we identify the patches that activate a feature map's dimension the most to represent the mentioned dimension.
+The identification is done by locating the selected patch; in this paper, \textit{\revFour{the process} is based on its position in the original image}.

 Let us choose some image $\image_i$ in $\dataset$.
-We consider as the \emph{reference patch} in the $\numfeature^{th}$ feature map corresponding to $\image_i$ the one which maximizes the $1$-norm.
+We consider in the $\numfeature^{th}$ feature map corresponding to $\image_i$ the one which maximizes the $1$-norm \revFour{as the \emph{reference patch}}.
 It is then identified by its parameters:

 Intuitively, this position represents the patch where the CNN reacted the most (see Figure~~\ref{fig:method1}~\textbf{(3)}).